SapitoSucio/froggo-guides/docs/script_commands.md

 ```

-## Define a 'floating' NPC object.
+## Define a `floating` NPC object.

 -**%TAB%**script**%TAB%****<NPC Name\>****%TAB%**-1,{**<code\>**}

 This will define an NPC object not triggerable by normal means.
 This would
-normally mean it's pointless since it can't do anything, but there are
+normally mean It's pointless since it can`t do anything, but there are
 exceptions, mostly related to running scripts at specified time, which is what
 these floating NPC objects are for.
 More on that below.